thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 (Figure  and Table ).
-For all-sky conditions the trend in SDR in winter is the largest ($0.7\,\%/y$), followed by the trend in autumn ($0.42\,\%/y$, a value close to the long term trend) both statistically significant at the $99\,\%$ confidence level.
+For all-sky conditions the trend in SDR in winter is the largest ($0.7\,\%/y$), followed by the trend in autumn ($0.42\,\%/y$, a value close to the long term trend) both statistically significant at the $95\,\%$ confidence level.
 In spring and summer, the trends are much smaller and of lesser statistical significance.
 These seasonal differences indicate a possible relation of the trends in SDR to trends in clouds during winter and autumn.
-For clear-skies, the trend in winter is $0.4\,\%/y$, larger than for all-skies ($0.7\,\%/y$), which is another indication of a decreasing trend in cloud optical thickness.
+For clear-skies, the trend in winter is $0.4\,\%/y$, and is associated with the decreasing trend in aerosol optical depth (Siomos et al. 2020), and almost half of that for all-skies, which is another indication of a decreasing trend in cloud optical thickness.
+In other seasons the clear-sky trend is still very small (below $0.1\,\%/y$).
+Finally, for cloud-skies the winter trend is the largest ($0.76\,\%/y$) and greater than for all-skies, followed by a much smaller trend in autumn ($0.19\,\%/y$).

-Moreover, the trends under clear- and cloudy-sky conditions are almost complementary to each other, particularly for winter and autumn, where the signal is stronger.
-During spring and summer the statistical significance is very low and the actual trend too small for a meaningful comparison.
+The trends under clear- and cloudy-sky conditions are of the same direction and it would be expected that their sum is similar to the all-sky trend.
+This does not happen, especially for winter, likely due to the way the monthly means for clear and cloudy skies were calculated.
+Daily means were calculated only when at least $60\,\%$ of the clear- or cloudy-sky data were available (see sect. ).

 # 4 Conclusions